 It is true, and since its creation, has been sung by men around the globe ever since.
-As an example, I was recently at a friendly BBQ get together, gathering a plate of slow smoked brisket and the accompanying salad (a colourful homemade slaw).
+As an example, I was recently at a friendly BBQ get together, gathering a plate of slow-smoked brisket and the accompanying salad (a colourful homemade slaw).
 Offering the silver slaw serving spoon to my male companion, he quickly responded with, “you can’t make friends with salad,” whilst gathering another slice of the smokey sliced brisket.
-Let’s face it, it’s not often when at pub your male mates, you hear the words, “I’ll just have the salad.”
+Let’s face it, it’s not often when at the pub with your male mates that you hear the words, “I’ll just have the salad.”

 Maybe that is all about to change, and let’s face it with less than 10% of Australians meeting their daily vegetable intake, it wouldn’t hurt if Australian men lead the way and tucked into a salad a little more often.
 This healthy man salad packs carbs, proteins, some healthy fats, vitamins, and minerals and most importantly a whole heap of flavour.
 It will leave you feeling full, satisfied and is packed with all the good stuff without having to eat a kilo of greens.
 It’s a meal on its own and is perfect for the bachelor.

 Make it up, leave it in the fridge and eat it throughout the week, or make it to impress that all important date.
 A man that can cook and a beautiful healthy salad.
 A winning combination.